 3. Proactively seeking win-win solutions where the above points are fully integrated in the design of the interventions

 While some progress has been made in applying forest-smart approaches to aspects of large-scale mining (LSM), challenges remain.
 For artisanal and small-scale mining operations, which are typically informal or illegal and lack the capacity (and incentives) to mitigate their impacts, the challenges for applying forest-smart approaches are considerable.

-In 2017, the PROFOR contracted Levin Sources, as part of a consortium of expert organisations Fauna & Flora International and Swedish Geological AB, to produce case studies on the impacts of extractive industries in several countries across four continents.
-The study recognises the diversity of impacts associated with both Large-scale Mining (LSM) and Artisanal and Small-scale Mining (ASM) – the impacts of the latter largely understudied.
-Two studies will therefore be undertaken in order to draw lessons on ‘forest-smart mining’:
+In 2017, the PROFOR contracted Levin Sources, as lead of a consortium of expert organisations including Fauna & Flora International and Swedish Geological AB, to produce case studies on the impacts of extractive industries in several countries across four continents.
+The study recognises the diversity of impacts associated with both Large-scale Mining (LSM) and Artisanal and Small-scale Mining (ASM) – the impacts of the latter being largely understudied.
+Two studies were therefore undertaken in order to draw lessons on ‘forest-smart mining’: